nichomueller/ROManifolds.jl/docs/src/steady.md

 # fetch the reduced FEDomains
 τₕ_l̂,τₕ_â = get_domains(l̂),get_domains(â)
-# replace the original FEDomains with the new ones
+# replace the original FEDomains with the reduced ones
 op′ = change_domains(op,τₕ_l̂,τₕ_â)
 # definition of reduced operator
 rbop = GenericRBOperator(op′,Û,V̂,â,l̂)